adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 respect with Alice's own rights of free speech and association.

 All this becomes a very live issue when we encounter censorship by digital platforms.
-Services such as a social network and search engines are not telephone lines; when we engage these services we want them to filter out spam, or rank order search results.
+Services such as a social networks and search engines are not telephone lines; when we engage these services we want them to filter out spam, or rank order search results.
 We neither desire nor expect a passively neutral conduit of information.
 Yet we can desire  an _active neutrality_ that respects